Tailored from £7,700 per person excl. flights

 The expedition team will accompany you out on deck and on the bridge to look out for pods of whales and dolphins, which can be seen travelling south in these waters.
 When you’re not outside enjoying the scenery, you can enjoy talks and presentations from the team, which cover everything from wildlife to history to the natural environment, to provide you with context for the expedition ahead.

-There’s also an opportunity to participate in citizen science; taking part in birdwatching activities to help collect information about Antarctica’s seabird populations, as well as taking salinity samples and weather data.
+As part of this Antarctica whale-watching and wildlife cruise, you'll have an opportunity to participate in citizen science; taking part in birdwatching activities to help collect information about Antarctica’s seabird populations, as well as taking salinity samples and weather data, as well as collect data on marine mammals.

 Once the ship has crossed the Antarctic Convergence, you’ll notice a distinct drop in temperature as the cruise enters the waters of the Southern Ocean.
 Depending on weather and sea conditions, you’ll reach the South Shetland Islands by the evening.
 Keep an eye out for pelagic whales as the ship approaches the nutrient-rich waves of the Continental Shelf.